ThinhVu/tvux-store/README.md

-# Example Vue 3 plugin with devtools integration
+# Tvux-Store

+A pinia alternative store.

+### Notice
+The plugin is not build for SSR use.

 Usage in app: